Zayyadibrahim/Data-Analytics-Assessment/README.md

 4. I used ORDER BY FIELD to ensure the frequency categories appear in logical order: High, Medium, then Low.
 Rather than alphabetically.

 The only challenge here was having to figure out what function to use to count the number of months as I tried counting the number of days and dividing by 30.
-I eventually found TIMESTAMPDIFF online.
+I eventually used TIMESTAMPDIFF.